VincentBockstael/makerskills2c/README.md

 - Now move mouse or use a violinbow, and enjoy!

 ## How it works:
-Now you are ready to run the program, so:
 - When you run the C++ program, it starts the python script automatically.
 In python, we use libusb to read raw mouse movement data.
 This data is interpreted and smoothed, and then sent on to the C++ program through Open Sound Control.
 It also outputs MIDI if you want to use it with you own sounds

 - In C++, various parameters from your mouse, like velocity and bowing direction, are used to control the Physical Modelling Library.